-    Trying to get to heaven via pushing forward (Mangala).
-Generally an easier placement for beings-in-male-bodies, but female dancers and those concerned with orderly, pushing-upward movement are also successful in Dhaniztha .
+Trying to get to heaven via pushing forward [Mangala].
+Generally an easier placement for beings-in-male-bodies, but female dancers and those concerned with orderly, pushing-upward movement are also successful in Dhaniṣṭha .

 Like to host and attend parties, especially dance parties .

-    The Dhaniztha female is often an accomplished and recognized socialite who rises via entertaining with a focus on dancing from mundane beginnings to a height of privileged association .
+The Dhaniṣṭha female is often an accomplished and recognized socialite who rises via entertaining with a focus on dancing from mundane beginnings to a height of privileged association .

 One dances in a spiral pattern, up the mountain of achievements, gracefully and relentlessly pushing into financially privileged or powerful circles.
-Dhaniztha are instinctive "social climbers ".
+Dhaniṣṭha are instinctive social climber s .

 Strong leadership skills and talent in performance arts due to a profound intuitive sense of rhythmic movement.

 Dhaniṣṭha is famous for getting revenge on people who block their upward path, in any way.
 The crime is usually some tarnishing of their moral reputation or eligibility to join a high-moving group.